shrasel/PlayCricket/QUICK_START.md

 # 🏏 PlayCricket - Complete Quick Start Guide

+> For the complete documentation and architecture details, see the root README: `README.md`.

 ## ⚡ Start the Application (2 Terminals)

 ### Terminal 1 - Backend API